ara3d/bowerbird/README.md

 ## Details: Bowerbird for Revit

 The Revit Bowerbird plug-in is currently only built for Revit 2023.
-This will change in the future.
+This will change in the future (maybe with your help?).

 Scripts are loaded from the folder: